avatar-kaleb/kalebmckelvey-site/blog/series-javascript-the-good-parts-chapter-2-grammar-review.md

 */
 ```

-Mr. Crockford recommends only using `//`, so we can assume he never writes method headers or class headers in his code bases.
+Mr. Crockford recommends only using `//`, so we can assume he never writes method headers or class headers in his codebases.

 Joking aside.
-He says this due to to regular expressions creating errors with block comments - maybe he does this often, but in my experience, code bases don't have regular expressions all over the place.
+He says this due to regular expressions creating errors with block comments - maybe he does this often, but in my experience, code bases don't have regular expressions all over the place.

 I don't agree with this statement at all for two reasons:
-1. Comments in code are usually to give context to why code is written a specific way, not to comment the code out (commented code should be removed from code bases)
+1. Comments in code are usually to give context to why code is written a specific way, not to comment the code out (commented code should be removed from codebases)
 2. Method and class headers with JSDoc syntax uses block commenting by default, especially when IDEs help create the blocks for you.

 ## Names

-The book defines name as "a letter optionally followed by one or more letters, digits, or underbars."
+The book defines a name as "a letter optionally followed by one or more letters, digits, or underbars."

 This is incorrect as you can name things starting with underbars.